run-house/runhouse/docs/api/run.rst

 Accessing and Using Runs
 ~~~~~~~~~~~~~~~~~~~~~~~~
 We can trace activity and capture logs within a block of code using a context manager.
 By default the Run's config
-will be stored on the local filesystem in the :code:`rh/<run_name>` folder of the current working directory.
+will be stored on the local filesystem in the :code:`rh/<run_name>` folder of the current working directory,
+or the :code:`.rh/logs/<run_name>` folder if running on a cluster.

 .. code-block:: python